Mars-Robotics-Association/FLL-Foundation/README.md

 # FLL-Foundation
-Foundational code for FLL using python- originally adapted from Queens of Code codebase
+MicroPython code for the Mars Robotics Association FLL teams.
+Originally taken from the Queens of Code codebase for the 2020-2021 FLL Season